shayaharuno/arch-setup/README.md

  * Add `set debuginfod enabled on` to `~/.gdbinit`

 # MX Master 3S
+ * This seems essential as this mouse prevents PC from sleeping properly unless the driver is installed
  * AUR: `yay -S logiops`
  * Copy `logid.conf` to `/etc/logid.conf`
  * `sudo systemctl enable logid`